User-specific columns allow cells to hold unique data for each user. This means each user can experience their own data for a particular item.

 Without user-specific columns, this note would appear to everyone else who can see that row.
 And if someone else changed that note, it would change for everyone else.
 Obviously not ideal!

 To use user-specific columns, your app needs to use Sign-in with email or Allowed Email List.
-You can still add user-specific columns with public or password-protected apps but user-specific columns will not be able to save data for each user.
+You can still add user-specific columns with public or password-protected apps but user-specific columns will not be able to save data for each user and it will reset after each session.

 User-specific columns also require a Row ID column.
 If you try to create a user-specific column without Row IDs Glide will prompt you to add one.